 Note: Use your mouse to hover over photos below for rollover images & click for full size image...

-The MJX Bugs 8 250mm brushless FPV racing drone is being presented as the best entry level racing drone for beginners, so it’s not surprising that MJX has focused and paid careful attention to how orientation in the air can be made easier for newbies.
-The end result is that the MJX Bugs 8 is the best drone I’ve seen at making orientation very easy for beginners and professionals alike in that they’ve implemented a vehicle headlight and taillight set-up with very bright red LEDs in the rear and white LEDs in the front.
-Distinguishing the Bugs 8 in the air is no problem.
+The MJX Bugs 8 250mm brushless FPV racing drone is designed to make orientation in the air easier for beginners and professionals alike.
+It features a vehicle headlight and taillight setup with bright red LEDs in the rear and white LEDs in the front, making it easy to distinguish in the air.

 Three main selling features are mentioned on the box which include...